-It is recommended that pretreatment with glucocorticoids be considered for patients in whom local tumor expansion may compromise vital anatomic structures (such as trachea, central nervous system, or extensive macroscopic lung metastases) (see ADVERSE REACTIONS).
+Pretreatment with glucocorticoids should be considered for patients in whom tumor expansion may compromise vital anatomic structures.

 Pregnancy Category C

-Results from controlled trials indicate no difference in the safety and efficacy of Thyrogen between adult patients less than 65 years and those greater than 65 years of age.
+In pooled clinical studies of THYROGEN, 60 patients (12%) were > 65 years, and 421 (88%) were ≤ 65 years of age.
+Results from controlled trials do not indicate a difference in the safety and efficacy of THYROGEN between adult patients less than 65 years and those over 65 years of age [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.